Discover The Top 10 Surrey Restaurants

 Head chef John Sparks is championing the best of British at firm local favourite The Plough Inn in the village of Downside.
 Watch them at work in the open plan kitchen producing dishes such as salt beef hash and pan-fried hake.
 It’s the fine cuts of meat, though, that are the real stars of the menu.
 The team have built their own butchery and are skilled in delivering a raft ever-changing cuts, from the well known to the more unusual, all cooked on a Robata Chargrill.

-Stovell’s unique setting in a 16-Century Tudor farmhouse sees discerning diners will sample contemporary European cuisine with a Mexican twist in this four AA Rosettes awarded restaurant.
+Stovell’s unique setting in a 16-Century Tudor farmhouse sees discerning diners sample contemporary European cuisine with a Mexican twist.
 Chef Patron Fernando Stovell and his talented team use only sustainably sourced local produce and it is their infamous clay oven that really fires palettes.
 Try Stovell’s meat and fish chargrilled over compressed hardwood and applewood coals for an intense flavour.

 Read about Monica Galetti’s favourite Surrey restaurants…